EU: Germany urges sanctions against Russia | DW | 22.02.2021

-EU-Russia relations continue to heat up as European foreign ministers meet in Brussels to decide their next steps against Russia's crackdown on dissent.
+EU foreign ministers are meeting in Brussels to decide their next steps against Russia's crackdown on dissent.
+Their discussion will also include a videoconference with the US Secretary of State Antony Blinken.

-Germany has spoken out against Russia's crackdown, but also has economic interests with Russia, including the controversial North Stream 2 pipeline

 Foreign ministers from the EU member states met in Brussels on Monday morning to discuss the possibility of enacting further sanctions against Russia following the crackdown against supporters of the Kremlin critic Alexei Navalny.

-The meeting was also set to include a videoconference with the new US Secretary of State Anthony Blinken.
+The meeting was also set to include a videoconference with the new US Secretary of State Antony Blinken.

 The European diplomats were planning on imposing asset freezes and visa bans against individuals responsible for the repressive actions against protesters and Navalny himself.